wakandamohan1/California-Healthcare-Capacity-Study/README.md

 ✅ **Data Cleaning & Wrangling**: Documented steps for reproducibility

 ---
+### 📂 Dataset & Usage Instructions
+- The dataset is provided in `.xlsx` format in the drive link.
+- **Important:** After downloading the file from Google Drive, open it with **Microsoft Excel**, not Google Sheets, to ensure formatting and formulas work correctly.

 ## 🛠 Tools Used
 📊 **Tableau** | 📊 **Power BI** | 📑 **Excel**